Kelechi Osemele has been fortunate enough to see much of the world at just 28, and he plans on embarking on more adventures in the near future.

 Not only is Osemele fulfilling his own desire to travel, but he’s encouraging his teammates and friends to do the same.

-Following that trip, he’s set to meet Raiders center Rodney Hudson in Bali.
+Following his trip to Greece, he’s set to meet Raiders center Rodney Hudson in Bali.

 On each journey around the world, the thing that surprises Osemele the most is the amount of Raiders fans he runs into.